TechGrounds-Cloud8/cloud8-Tjomba1996/05_Azure/Azure Advisor.md

 ## **Comparison**

 ### Azure Advisor VS Trusted Advisor
 AWS can provide a similar services, though this service is behind a paywall and a bit more barebone.
-So when you're just starting out, the threshold of moving to the cloud without any aid might be more daunting, albeit very minor.
+So when you're just starting out, the threshold of moving to the cloud solution of AWS without any aid, might be more daunting, albeit very minor.